UCAR-SEA/SEA-ISS-2025-Improving-PBS-for-NCAR-HPC-Users/notebooks/2_methods.md

 Turning `qhist` into an actual Python package confers many benefits, even if we don't envision it being our primary deployment method on NSF NCAR systems.
 We can better track versions and dependencies, and we can easily share the tool with other sites running PBS Pro.

-This process, as documented in the helpful Python Packaging Tutorial [@pypkgtut], is very easy.
+This process, as documented in the helpful Python Packaging Tutorial {cite}`pypkgtut`, is very easy.
 We decided to use `setuptools`  as the build backend to create our wheels.
 Once we created a packaging environment with the necessary tools, all we need to do was create a pyproject.toml file with the package specifications.
 A simplified version is shown here:

 ```ini
 [build-system]